In this tutorial, we perform enrichment analysis (using TORUS) using GWAS summary statistics and functional annotations.

 Enrichment analysis

-Next, we perform enrichment analysis using the software TORUS, which requires annotation files in .bed format.
+We perform enrichment analysis using the software TORUS.

 annotation_bed_files <- list.files(path = system.file('extdata', 'test_bed_dir', package='mapgen'),